svendrig/connected_transport/README.md

 Connected Transport Demo

-This demo application is build to speed up development of implementing the Standard FMS-ITS Interface for connected trannsport.
+This demo application is build to speed up development of implementing the Standard FMS-ITS Interface for connected transport.